cocotton/keycloak-fun/README.md

 ## Requirements
 ### oidc-expressjs
-In the oidc-expressjs directory, move .env.sample to .env and update its content
+In the oidc-expressjs directory, update the .env file content

 ## Run